KaushalSoniii/Vision-Pro/README.md

 ![Apple Vision Pro Clone](demo.gif)
 ## Description

 This is a clone of the Apple Vision Pro website, created using HTML, CSS, JavaScript, and Canvas.
-This project aims to replicate the functionality and aesthetics of the original website.
+This project aims to replicate the functionality and aesthetics of the original website..

 ## Demo